 When the uterus does not start contracting after delivery, the blood vessels that were opened when the placenta detached continue to bleed.

-When a woman has delivered five or more babies
+A woman has given birth to 5 or more babies

-When the membranes around the fetus are infected (called intra-amniotic infection Intra-Amniotic Infection Intra-amniotic infection is infection of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around the fetus, or a combination... read more )
+The membranes around the fetus are infected (called intra-amniotic infection Intraamniotic Infection Intraamniotic infection is infection and resulting inflammation of the tissues around the fetus, such as the fluid that surrounds the fetus (amniotic fluid), the placenta, the membranes around... read more )

-When a woman has a bleeding disorder that interferes with clotting Overview of Blood Clotting Disorders Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
-These dysfunctions may result in Too little clotting, leading to abnormal... read more
+A woman has a bleeding disorder that interferes with clotting Overview of Blood Clotting Disorders Blood clots help stop bleeding.
+Blood clotting (coagulation) disorders are dysfunctions in the body's ability to control the formation of blood clots.
+These dysfunctions may result in Too little... read more

 Excessive bleeding after one delivery may increase the risk of excessive bleeding after subsequent deliveries.